 One of the most important features of any program is not within the program itself.
 It is the support and resources available when you are learning the program or when you have a question about how something works or even a suggestion for a new feature.

-The new version of Aspire had installers for both 32-bit and 64-bit computers.
+The new versions have installers for both 32-bit and 64-bit computers.
 The installer will detect and install the appropriate version for your machine.

-You can browse the Gadgets available for Aspire at http://gadgets.vectric.com.
+You can browse the Gadgets available here: http://gadgets.vectric.com.